elliefairholm/on-this-day/README.md

 ![on-this-day-example-english](images/on-this-day-example-english.png)

 This module is based on an API that I made myself which has hundreds of facts stored for each day of the year.
+The facts are only available in English, the API is totally free to use and can be found at: http://intense-sierra-66192.herokuapp.com/facts/${day}.
+The day must be in the format 07-10, which would represent the 10th July.

-The facts are only available in English, and the fact displayed on your Magic Mirror will be updated everyday at midnight.
+The fact displayed on your Magic Mirror will be updated everyday at midnight.

 ## Installation: